yijingji/test1/modular_prompt/business_rules.md

 - Average energy efficiency of one block based on historical data = `historical_inservice_block_statistics`.kwh_per_mile filtered by block_id.
 Unit: kWh/mile.
 This is statistic value based on historical records.
 - Average energy efficiency of one driver based on historical data = `historical_inservice_trip_statistics`.kwh_per_mile filtered by driver_id.
 Unit: kWh/mile.
 This is statistic value based on historical records.
 - Energy used of one bus on one block on one specific day = `historical_inservice_block_statistics`.energy_used filtered by bus_id and block_id and record_date.
 Unit: kWh.
+- Remove the None values for analysis.

 ## Speed Definitions:
 - Current speed of EV = `realtime_ev_telematics`.current_speed.
 Unit: MPH.
 - Current speed of nonEV = `realtime_cad_avl_data`.spd.
 Unit: MPH.
 - Average speed of one bus on one block on one specific day = `historical_inservice_block_statistics`.avg_speed filtered by bus_id and block_id and record_date.
 Unit: MPH.
 - Average speed of one bus on one block = AVG `historical_inservice_block_statistics`.avg_speed filtered by bus_id and block_id.
 Unit: MPH.
+- Remove the None values for analysis.

 ## Remaining Miles Definitions:
 - Remaining miles of the in-service bus = `realtime_ev_telematics`.current_range.
 Unit: mile.
 - Remaining miles of the in-service block served by EV = `realtime_forecast_of_inservice_bus_soc`.left_miles.
 Unit: mile.
 - Remaining miles of the in-service block served by non-EV = `candidates_bus_block_end_soc`.remaining_block_miles WHERE bus_id is not in service.
 Unit: mile.
+- Remove the None values for analysis.

 ## SOC Definitions:
 - Current/realtime SOC of EV = `realtime_ev_soc`.current_soc.
 Unit: %